Pages may take time to be indexed and are virtually invisible until then. Use IndexCheckr to track when your new content gets indexed.

 Buy credits as you need.
 No recurring costs.
 Manage your spending easily.
 1 check = 1 credit.

 Schedule your pages to be checked at a fixed interval.
+Receive email reports for any change in indexing status.

 Very easy to use SEO tool.
 Very good price/service ratio.